Why This Moment Demands a New Paradigm

 Prompt 2: Personal Revolution Assessment

-Expected outcome: Personal identification of which revolutions matter most for YOUR context
+Expected outcome: Co-discovered understanding of which revolutions matter most for your specific situation

 Prompt 3: Productivity Plateau Diagnosis